-The European Society for Photobiology (ESP) is a wide-reaching international society, and whilst it is the pivotal society for Photobiology in Europe, its membership extends worldwide, with substantial representation in Australasia, USA, Canada, South America, the Middle East and Africa.
-We seek to further expand knowledge of photobiology through promotion of an increasingly diverse membership.
-Fellowships are provided for scientists requiring support to attend our biennial Congress in addition to Fellowships for a range of activities of young scientists (http://www.photobiology.eu/education_and_training).
-Furthermore, we provide places at our biennial multi-disciplinary Photobiology School at very low cost to attendees.
+The European Society for Photobiology (ESP) is an international society and although founded and based in Europe, the membership extends worldwide, with substantial representation in Australasia, USA, Canada, South America, the Middle East and Africa.
+We seek to further expand knowledge of Photobiology through promotion of an increasingly diverse membership.
+The encouragement and facilitation of participation in society activities of students of Photobiology and young investigators has always been and continues to be an activity high on our agenda.
+As an important example, Fellowships are provided for scientists requiring support to attend our biennial Congress.
+In addition, Fellowships are provided for a range of activities of young scientists (http://www.photobiology.eu/education_and_training) and we provide places at our biennial multi-disciplinary Photobiology School at very low cost to attendees.

-Photobiology is a crucial discipline for the 21st Century.
-It encompasses the science and application of sunlight effects on living organisms, both animals and plants, and includes artificial sources of non-ionising radiation (ultraviolet, visible and infra-red).
-As such, basic and translational photobiology science has vast societal impact including in prevention, diagnosis and treatment of human disease; environmental safety; climate change; and agricultural developments.
-A great strength of the ESP is the “meeting house” it provides for multi-disciplinary scientists from backgrounds in biology, chemistry, physics and medicine, stimulating leading-edge developments including in nanotechnology, spectroscopy, dermatology, oncology and plant biology, and providing a modern and relevant approach to research, education and training.
+Photobiology encompasses the science and application of sunlight effects on living organisms, both animals and plants, and includes artificial sources of non-ionising radiation (ultraviolet, visible and infra-red).
+As such, basic and translational photobiological research has a vast societal impact including in the prevention, diagnosis and treatment of human disease; environmental safety; climate change; and agricultural developments.
+A great strength of the ESP is the “meeting house” it provides for multi-disciplinary scientists from backgrounds in biology, chemistry, physics and medicine, stimulating leading-edge developments including in nanotechnology, spectroscopy, dermatology, vision, oncology and plant biology and providing a modern and relevant approach to research, education and training.

-ESP Congresses take place over 4 days and occur every 2 years, the most recent in Liege, Belgium, September 2013.
-The high profile Plenary and Keynote talks (including Douglas Brash: cyclobutane pyrimidine dimers – the path to skin cancer; Johan Hofkens: fluorescent proteins for super resolution imaging; Kristian Berg: photochemical internalisation in drug delivery), and the wealth of parallel symposia, alongside the convivial social engagements, can be appreciated through the 2013 conference link (http://liege2013.photobiology.eu/).
+ESP Congresses take place over 4 days and occur every 2 years, the most recent being held in Aveiro, Portugal (September 2015).
+The next will be held in Pisa, Italy in September 2017.
+The high profile Plenary and Keynote talks, and the wealth of parallel symposia, alongside the convivial social engagements, can be appreciated through the websites of the 2013, 2015 and 2017 (in preparation) conferences.

 The ESP has an established Photobiology School, occurring on alternate years to the Congress.
 Founded in 2010, the ESP Photobiology School provides an excellent grounding in the basic principles of photobiology, photochemistry and photophysics, and also in their translation to a wide range of applications.
 Designed with PhD students in mind, the School also welcomes Masters’ students and others who wish to broaden their understanding of photobiology.
 Certificates are provided for attendance on the course, and also for the end of course examination for those opting to take this.
-The next School will be in Bressanone, a charming town in Northern Italy, from 16th – 21st June 2014, and early application is advised for this well- subsidised course delivered by leading figures in Photobiology, as there is a maximum of 40 places.
+The 4th School will be in Brixen/Bressanone, a charming town in Northern Italy, from the 20th-25th June 2016, and early application is advised for this well- subsidised course delivered by leading figures in Photobiology, as places are limited.

 To join, please follow the link: http://www.photobiology.eu/membership.

-The term 2013-15 will be an exciting one!
+The term 2015-17 will be an exciting one!
 Scientific excellence remains at the forefront, capturing the latest developments within our field and forging new collaborations.
 Means for fostering this include the leading-edge Keynote talks and inter-disciplinary translational science symposia in development for our next Congress.
-The venue of Aveiro, Portugal, known as “little Venice” for its attractive canals is the site of the forthcoming ESP Congress, to be held from 31st August – 4th September 2015.
-Please put this date in your calendar: you are warmly invited to join us there.
-More details will appear regarding the Congress in due course, via the ESP website.
-Meanwhile, early industrial enquiries to sponsor activities may be directed to the chair of the local organising committee, Amparo Faustino (Faustino@ua.pt).
+The charming venue of Pisa, famous for the tower but with many other attractions, is the site of the next (and 17th ) ESP Congress to be held from September 4th-7th, 2017.
+You are warmly invited to join us there so please put this date in your calendar.
+Details will appear shortly on the ESP web-site (http://www.photobiology.eu).
+Early industrial enquiries to sponsor activities may be directed to the chair of the local organising committee, Francesco Ghetti (email@example.com).

 Our external profile will be further promoted through enhanced communications with international and national scientific bodies, governmental agencies and the public, alongside informative communications to our membership.
-To this end, a communications workgroup has been appointed to improve the nature and reach of our communications, working closely with our website and membership workgroups.
-Please continue to check this website, looking out for its forthcoming face-lift, and reviewing the contents for information on all the above activities, training and career opportunities.
-We wish to serve you.
+A Communications Workgroup, is in place to continually improve the nature and reach of our communications, working closely with our membership workgroup.
+This group also ensures that our web pages are up to date and vibrant and is responsible for the sustained publication of our stimulating newsletter, Eye-on-ESP.

 Do contact me if you wish to provide information or views on developments in Photobiology that you feel would benefit or interest the ESP.